lsst-dm/dm_dev_guide/python/numpydoc.rst

 Notes
 -----

-*Notes* is an optional section that provides additional information about the code, possibly including a discussion of the algorithm.
+*Notes* is an optional section that provides additional conceptual information about the API.
+Some things to include in a *Notes* section:

+- Discussions of features, going beyond the level of the :ref:`summary sentence <py-docstring-short-summary>` and :ref:`extended summary <py-docstring-extended-summary>`.
+- Usage patterns, like how code is expected to use this API, or how this API is intended to be used in relation to other APIs.
+- Background theory.
+For example, if the API implements an algorithm, you can fully document the algorithm here.
+- Implementation details and limitations, if those details affect the user's experience.
+  Purely internal details should be written as regular code comments.

+Specific how-tos, tutorials, and examples go in the :ref:`Examples section <py-docstring-examples>` instead of *Notes*.
+The *Notes* section is dedicated to conceptual documentation.

+The :ref:`Parameters <py-docstring-parameters>`, :ref:`Returns <py-docstring-returns>` and :ref:`Yields <py-docstring-yields>` sections are the best places to describe specific input and output variables in detail.
+The *Notes* section can still reference these variables by name (see :ref:`py-docstring-parameter-markup`), and discuss how they work at a big-picture level.

-Most reStructuredText formatting is allowed in the Notes section, including:
+Most reStructuredText formatting is allowed in the *Notes* section, including:

 - :ref:`Lists <rst-lists>`
 - :ref:`Tables <rst-tables>`